Antivirus

 University-owned Computers

-All university-owned computers are protected by Windows Defender or Microsoft System Center Endpoint Protection.
-If you have any questions about whether your university-provided computer is protected, please call the Information Technology (IT) Help Desk at x3500.
+Windows Defender, the university's approved Early Detection and Response (EDR) program or an approved equivalent is required on all University-owned computing resources.
+If you have any questions about EDR on your university-provided computer please call the Information Technology (IT) Help Desk at x3500.

 Personal Computers